PrinceXaine/Expanded-Emerald/README.md

   10. **Universal Rematches:** All trainers can be rematched at any time.
 PokéNAV trainer teams advance when they are ready for a rematch via the Match Call system.
   11. **Shiny Symbols:** Each Battle Frontier Gold Symbol increases shiny odds.
 This stacks until 1/1024 (from 1/8192).
   12. **Pickup:** Expanded Pickup to also include a friendship table, which is rarely called instead of the RNG tables.
+  13. **Wonder Corner** Removed TM prizes from Game Corner and instead placed 5 Wonder Pokémon that reset each day with dynamic prices determined by final stage base stats.
+Can contain any basic pokémon in-game.
+  14. **Wonder Egg** Located at the daycare, the Wonder Egg vendor sells the player an egg for 10,000 each day.
+This egg is guaranteed to have 15 IVs in each stat at minimum.
+Can contain any basic pokémon in-game.
+  15. **Wonder Traders** Located in several locations around Hoenn, several unique "trainers" with differing personalities will trade you Pokémon that are thematic.
+These are guaranteed to have at LEAST the IVs of the traded Pokémon and will also share the nature.

 # QOL
   Note: These are "always ON" mechanics, not toggles available in the OPTIONS section of this document.